Honest comparison

 Use a free tool if you want charts, a year-in-review, or to explore your full multi-year archive — and prefer one that runs locally.

-Use Decode My Feed ifyou want to know why your feed looks the way it does and what to do about it.
+Use Decode My Feed if you want to know why your feed looks the way it does and what to do about it.
 That answer needs the completion data Takeout doesn’t have, and it’s the one thing charts can’t give you.

 See for yourself